vipinyadav01/Calculator/README.md

 cd Calculator
 Run the application:
 Copy code
- HTML, CSS & JAVASCRIPTcalculator.py
+ HTML, CSS & JAVASCRIPTcalculator
 Usage
-To use the calculator, simply run the calculator.py script.
+To use the calculator, simply run the calculator  script.
 You will be prompted to enter two numbers and select an operation from the menu.

 Example
 yaml